cmnera/chantellenera/README.md

 # chantellenera
-Personal project made via freeCodeCamp.org: the project is called CatPhotoApp and is only a beginner project using basic HTML coding skills.
+Personal project made via freeCodeCamp.org: the project is called CatPhotoApp and is a beginner project using basic HTML coding skills.